fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 Variable mappings are used to insert computed values from the junit test code into test resources.

 To use a variable mapping, you need to do as follows :
-1. Insert a pace holder in the test resource.
+1. Insert a place holder in the test resource.
-As of 2020/11/23, variable may only be used to desfine a whole json string or integer attroibute value.
+As of 2022/03/14, a variable may only be used to defines a whole json string or integer attribute value.

 The placeholder is written as such:
 ``#{key}``